PARSIFAL: a toolkit for triple-GEM parametrized simulation: Conclusion

 \section{Conclusion}

-A parametrized simulation of a Micro Pattern Gas Detector has been successfully implemented: the quality of PARSIFAL results, exemplified by its validation against testbeam data, allows to simulate the full avalanche development and the signal formation in a triple-GEM, in a small amount of time (less than two seconds).
-The level of agreement with the results obtained on real data is about 1\%. \\ The parametrization starts from the detector description in ANSYS and GARFIELD++.
-The simulated signal is extracted from the ionization, amplification, diffusion and induction; it reproduces the real signal shape thanks to tuning factors taken into account in order to overcome the limits of the introduced approximations.
-Among the tuning factors, particularly interesting is the one on the gain: the value of $2.4$\footnote{The gain tuning factor $2.4$ is for the single GEM, taking into account both the triple-GEM tuning factor $TF = 6.8$ and the charge sharing $CS = Q_y/Q_x = 1.13$.
-The tuning factor on the single GEM is in fact equal to $\sqrt[3]{TF \times (1 + CS)} = 2.4$. } has to be applied to the GEM gain simulation from GARFIELD++ in order to reproduce the real data.
-This can extend the knowledge on the performance of a triple-GEM to a wide range of ionizing particles at different kinetic energies. \\ The approach on which PARSIFAL is based can be extended to different configurations of geometry, high voltage settings and gas mixtures.
-Moreover, since some of the physics involved is shared among different technologies, the code can be extended to simulate also other gaseous detectors.
-In fact, with some modifications, it can be adapted directly to other MPGDs, {\it e.g.} MicroMegas and $\upmu$-RWELL. \\ The code will be released to the MPGD community and on the GIT repository. \acknowledgments This work is supported by the Istituto Nazionale di Fisica Nucleare (INFN). \\ The research leading to these results has been performed within the FEST Project, funded by the European Commission in the call RISE-MSCA-H2020-2020.
+A parametrized simulation of a triple-GEM has been successfully implemented: PARSIFAL is able to simulate ionization, drift, gain and induction independently of the detector specific geometry.
+For this reason, it can be applied also to other MPGDs with simple adjustments. \\ The quality of PARSIFAL results, shown by its validation against testbeam data, proves that it is possible to use it to simulate the full avalanche development and the signal formation in a triple-GEM chamber, in a small amount of time (less than two seconds).
+The level of agreement with the results obtained on real data is about $1\,\sigma$. \\ The parametrization begins with the detector description in GARFIELD++.
+The simulated signal is extracted from the ionization, amplification, diffusion and induction; it reproduces the real signal shape thanks to the tuning factors that are taken into account to overcome the limits of the introduced approximations.
+Among the tuning factors, the one for the gain is particularly interesting: a value of $14.1$ for the detector gain, corresponding to a gain tuning factor of $2.4$ on the single GEM, was found and the results are in agreement with other evaluations in the literature \cite{RD51_tuning}. \\ As stated, PARSIFAL can be extended to various configurations of geometry, high voltage settings and gas mixtures.
+Moreover, since some of the physics involved is shared among different technologies, the code can be extended to simulate other gaseous detectors.
+In fact, it can be adapted directly to other MPGDs, {\it e.g.} MicroMegas and $\upmu$-RWELL. \\ The code will be released to the MPGD community repository and on the GIT repository at the link: https://github.com/Hilldar/PARSIFAL, in the branch named triplegem.